-- 5.2.2 The Board of Admissions may, on request, grant admission to the programmes to persons who do not meet the requirements specified in 5.2.1 but who can demonstrate to the satisfaction of the Board of Admissions that they possess an equal level of knowledge, understanding and skills as the holders of a degree specified in 5.2.1, possibly under conditions to be further determined, without prejudice to the requirements in 5.2.4. - 5.2.4 Alongside the requirements specified in 5.2.1 and 5.2.2, the following qualitative admission requirements apply for the programme pursuant to Article 7.30b, second paragraph, of the Act: - have earned the degree of Bachelor at a university, equivalent to the level of a Dutch academic Bachelor's degree, or demonstrate that they meet the requirements for such a degree, including the General Academic Skills listed in Appendix C; and - fulfil all the requirements specified in Article 5.3.3, to be assessed by the Faculty Board.
+5.2.2 The Faculty Board may, on request, grant admission to (one or more of the specialisations of) the programme to applicants who do not meet the requirements as specified in 5.2.1 but who can demonstrate to the satisfaction of the Faculty Board that they possess a level of knowledge, understanding and skills equal to that of holders of a degree specified in 5.2.1, possibly under further conditions.

-In addition to the requirements set out above, the following additional entry requirements apply to the following specialisations:
+To be considered as holding a degree equal to the one specified in 5.2.1, applicants must meet the following requirements:

+• a bachelor's degree from a research university, equivalent to the level of a Dutch academic Bachelor's degree, or demonstrate to meet the requirements for such a degree, including the General Academic Skills listed in Appendix B, and

+In addition, applicant must also meet the following specific requirements per specialisation:

-• Chinese Linguistics:
+Chinese Linguistics

-- o Sufficient command of English (IELTS 7.0, TOEFL 100 (internet-based) or Cambridge English: Proficiency (CPE)); and - Knowledge of and insight in linguistics comparable with the qualifications acquired by students graduating from the Bachelor's programme referred to in article 5.2.1, for example a Bachelor's degree in China Studies with a focus on or a minor in linguistics.
+Knowledge of and insight in linguistics comparable with the qualifications acquired by students graduating from the Bachelor's programme referred to in article 5.2.1, for example a Bachelor's degree in China Studies with a focus on or a minor in linguistics.